vgandhi13/Adani-Idle-Resources/README.md

-Python script to make the Google API calls and input data into the MySQL database.
+Python script to make the Google API calls and input and delete data from the MySQL database.